Kasugayama Primeval Forest: History

 In 841, during the reign of Emperor Ninmyō, a prohibition was placed on hunting and logging on the sacred mountain.

-In 1873, the Dajō-kan issued a proclamation on the establishment of public parks, and in 1880 Nara Park opened.
+In 1873, the Daijō-kan issued a proclamation on the establishment of public parks, and in 1880 Nara Park opened.
 This was extended in 1888 to include the areas of Mount Kasuga and Mount Wakakusa; that same year, some two thousand trees on Mount Kasuga were felled by a typhoon.
 In 1922, Nara Park was designated a Place of Scenic Beauty under the 1919 Historical Sites, Places of Scenic Beauty, and Natural Monuments Preservation Law.
 Two years later, Kasugayama Primeval Forest was designated a Natural Monument, a designation upgraded in 1955 to that of Special Natural Monument, under the 1950 Law for the Protection of Cultural Properties.